 Not all keywords are worth your content creation investment.
 You’re looking for keywords that have a high search volume (the number of times they are searched for each month).
-What’s worth writing will be dependant on what it is you sell.
+What’s worth writing will be dependent on what it is you sell.

-For example, if you sell a less expensive product and need high volume to realize meet your goals, writing for keywords that only see a few hundred monthly searches may not be worth your while.
+For example, if you sell a less expensive product and need high volume to meet your goals, writing for keywords that only see a few hundred monthly searches may not be worth your while.
 However, if you sell a high-value product and need far fewer leads and sales to realize the same goals, it may be a good idea to go after those highly specific niche keywords.

 The keyword “inbound sales” won’t drive a ton of traffic, but it will be easier to rank for than say “content marketing.”